Dave2ooo/oebb-monitor/README.md

 This Homeassistant ÖBB monitor shows you the live departure times of the public transportation system from your desired train, tram or bus station in Austria.
 You can  specify a destination station to only see the connections you need.

 ![image](https://user-images.githubusercontent.com/71500391/218267029-6c6f41e5-1109-4f6f-8117-bfa696efd8d4.png)

- This ÖBB monitor is designed to be used in [Homeassistant](https://www.home-assistant.io/) but it's not restricted to Homeassistant.

 ## 1 Overview
 This ÖBB monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.